 I recently completed a book defending free speech.
 Emerald Press scheduled it for publication but then decided not to proceed.
 Here’s what it said about the book in Emerald’s September 2019 catalogue: In Defense of Free Speech: The University as Censor Author James R.

-So, basically, his publisher decided not to publish the book, because they thought it might hurt someone’s feeders, and it might fall afoul of the UK’s truly hideous and draconian hate speech laws.
+So, basically, his publisher decided not to publish the book, because they thought it might hurt someone’s feelings, and it might fall afoul of the UK’s truly hideous and draconian hate speech laws.

 That doesn’t mean the book was banned.
 De-platformed might be a better term, but it wasn’t banned.
 That being said, it’s truly sad that the publisher, Emerald Press, decided to cuck out.
 I truly think they just didn’t want to publish it because a great deal of the people working there just disagree with it.